RoboPARA: Dual-Arm Robot Planning with Parallel Allocation and Recomposition Across Tasks: Cross-Scenario Dual-Arm Parallel Task Dataset

 \section{Cross-Scenario Dual-Arm Parallel Task Dataset}

-To benchmark our new task and method, we introduce a new dataset designed to evaluate performance across 10 diverse scenes: kitchen, agricultural greenhouse, office, factory, supermarket, hospital, disaster rescue, hotel, pet shop and library.
+To benchmark our new task and method, we introduce the first dataset for long-horizon parallel optimization, covering 10 diverse scenes: kitchen, agricultural greenhouse, office, factory, supermarket, hospital, disaster rescue, hotel, pet shop and library.
 Each scene presents distinct task planning challenges, which are further exacerbated when handling multi-task instructions.
-The dataset is structured across three difficulty levels---easy, medium, and hard---where task complexity increases with the number of steps required.
-This setup allows for a structured assessment of the method across tasks with varying complexity and scene diversity.
+The dataset is structured across three difficulty levels---easy, medium, and hard, where task complexity increases with the number of steps required, allowing for a structured assessment of the method across tasks with varying complexity and scene diversity.
 The dataset emphasizes efficient parallel operations and prioritizes the effectiveness of dual-arm coordination in multi-task scenarios.
 Fig.~\ref{dataset_plot} provides a statistical evaluation of our {\ourdataset} dataset.
 See Appendix~Sec.~\ref{app_dataset} for detailed dataset information.